markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-powershell.md

 PS C:\> Install-Module -Name Microsoft.DiagnosticDataViewer
 ```

-To see more information about the module, go to the [Microsoft.DiagnosticDataViewer](https://www.powershellgallery.com/packages/Microsoft.DiagnosticDataViewer) page in the PowerShell Gallery.
+For more information about the module, go to the [Microsoft.DiagnosticDataViewer](https://www.powershellgallery.com/packages/Microsoft.DiagnosticDataViewer) page in the PowerShell Gallery.

 ### Turn on data viewing